encord-team/encord-agents/README.md

 ```

 Now, you can, e.g., do `encord-agents gcp init <your_project_name>` to initialize a new python project with the
-required dependencies for a GCP project.
+required dependencies for a GCP cloud run function project.
 See [GCP functions](#gcp-cloud-run-functions) below for more details.

 ### Dependency